DUBBEP/LSC-Prototype/README.md

 The scriptable object template has been created.

-The template holds all of the basic information that the cards needs.
+The template holds all of the basic information that a card needs.

 There is a display script that takes the Card information and displays it on a UI game object in the scene.